Dacrydium cupressinum: Distribution

-D. cupressinum is endemic to New Zealand, and is the country's most common native conifer.
+Dacrydium cupressinum is endemic to New Zealand, and is the country's most common native conifer.
 Its range covers the North Island, South Island, and Stewart Island.
 In the South Island, it is uncommon or absent in parts of the eastern side of the island.
 On the Banks Peninsula, it is almost entirely extinct, with its absence being attributed to deforestations instead of environmental changes, such as moisture deficits in summer.
 D. cupressinum was previously common around the Banks Peninsula town of Little River.
 In the South Island, D. cupressinums range predominantly covers the west side of the island, and it is largely not present in: Canterbury, Marlborough, Otago, and more generally, the inland South Island.

-D. cupressinum was likely naturally not present in only a few specific areas of the North Island prior to colonisation, which included: the eastern parts of Tongariro National Park, Kaingaroa Forest, and the southern parts of Hawke's Bay.
+Dacrydium cupressinum was likely naturally not present in only a few specific areas of the North Island prior to colonisation, which included: the eastern parts of Tongariro National Park, Kaingaroa Forest, and the southern parts of Hawke's Bay.
 On the eastern side of the South Island, the tree's presence is scattered, particularly in the areas in between Blenheim and Waikouaiti.
 The species does occur in small populations in the Ashley Forest, the Hunters Hills, the Kaikōura Ranges, and a few other localities.

 Habitat

-D. cupressinum typically inhabits lowland to montane forests, and is occasionally found near subalpine scrubland.
+Dacrydium cupressinum typically inhabits lowland to montane forests, and is occasionally found near subalpine scrubland.
 The tree is a dominant or codominant tree in mixed conifer or conifer-angiosperm forests, reaching elevations of up to 700–950 m above sea level.
 Its lower elevation limits are 10 m above sea level.
 The tree is commonly associated with other conifers in its natural habitat, such as: kauri (Agathis australis) and tōtara (Podocarpus totara), as well as angiosperms, which could include: taraire (Beilschmiedia tarairi) and various Metrosideros species.
 D. cupressinum has a highly varied climatic range and can grow in most soil types, but it will grow faster in more fertile soils.
 In the West Coast Region, the tree grows in areas of heavy rainfall on boulder clay, and soils that are rich in humus.
 The seedlings of the tree also appear to have a preference for soils that are rich in humus and minerals.
 Unlike other members of the Dacrydium genus, D. cupressinum is the only member of the genus that is naturally found in a temperate climate.